jbush001/NyuziProcessor/tests/render/README.md

 BASE_ADDRESS=0x10140000
 ```

-Do a clean build of the everything.
+Do a clean build of everything.

 5. Build tools/serial_boot/serial_boot
 6. Load bitstream into FPGA ('make program' in rtl/fpga/de2-115/)